Elvric/ClassNotes/Winter2018/Comp310.md

 Cannot be taken away from its owner with without causing the computation to fail. (printer or floppy disk)

 ## Condition for deadlocks
+All these conditions are necessary but not sufficient all 4 are needed for deadlock to occur
 * Mutual exclusion
     * process requires exclusive usage control of its resources
 * Hold and wait